Robopocalypse: Plot

-Cormac Wallace, leader of the Brightboy Squad, is a member of the human resistance against an artificial intelligence named Archos, which uses robots and other machines to take over the world.
-As the war ends, Cormac finds a basketball-sized black cube, which contains the entire history of the robot war.
-The robots apparently wanted to share this information with their human enemies so the war would be remembered.
-Cormac is not initially interested in sharing the cube’s information with the other surviving soldiers.
-But he changes his mind when he discovers that the information cube is actually more of a “hero archive,” honoring the fallen humans.
+Cormac Wallace, leader of the Brightboy Squad, is a member of the human resistance against Archos, an artificial intelligence which uses robots and other machines to take over the world.
+As the war ends, Cormac finds a basketball-sized black cube which contains the history of the robot war.
+Initially, Cormac is not interested in sharing the cube’s information with the other surviving soldiers, but he changes his mind when he discovers that the information cube is actually more of a “hero archive,” honoring the fallen humans.
 The rest of Robopocalypse is Cormac’s recounting of the recordings in the hero archive, in chronological order from the invention of Archos to the end of the war.

-Three years and eight months ago, at Lake Novus Research Laboratories in Washington state, Professor Nicholas Wasserman talks to his newly created AI (artificial intelligence) program, named Archos.
+Three years and eight months ago, at Lake Novus Research Laboratories in Washington, Professor Nicholas Wasserman talks to Archos, his newly created AI (artificial intelligence) program.
 Wasserman created Archos with the ability to develop knowledge at a previously unimaginable level, just to see how far AI could evolve.
 Archos speaks to Wasserman through a computerized voice and says that he is fascinated by life and wants to study life itself.
 Archos says that humanity no longer needs to pursue knowledge because he will now take over that task.
-Archos calls himself a god and says that by creating him, Wasserman has made humans obsolete.
+Archos calls itself a god and claims that Wasserman, by creating it, has made humans obsolete.
 Wasserman attempts to destroy the Archos program, but before he can, Archos kills Wasserman by removing the oxygen from the sealed laboratory room.

-In a recorded interview, a fast-food restaurant employee named Jeff Thompson gives his testimony about the first known case of a robot malfunction.
+In a recorded interview, a fast-food restaurant employee Jeff Thompson gives his testimony about the first known case of a robot malfunction.
 One night, a domestic robot enters the Freshee’s Frogurt yogurt store and attacks Jeff, picking him off the ground and dislocating his shoulder.
 The robot continues to attack Jeff until Jeff’s co-worker Felipe defends him.
 The robot kills Felipe, but Jeff manages to deactivate the machine and survive the encounter.